Ikamexpeditions

 The results of Painted Manakin monitoring were the following:

-• Ten monitoring visits were done from 7 to 11 am.
+• Monitoring visits were done from 7 to 11 am.

-Certainly, the constant and professional monitoring of wild species is the key to the design of experiences and activities related to conservation.
+The monitoring of the species is done by our staff constantly with tourists and without tourists, which is the key to the design of experiences and activities oriented to ecotourism and conservation.

 Bibliography